What is a chemical peel?

 to get the desired result.
 But mild TCA peels may be done more often.
 The results

-of a TCA peel are usually less dramatic than a phenol peel and they don't last as
+of a TCA peel are often less dramatic than a phenol peel and they don't last as long.

-You should avoid sun exposure for a few months after a TCA peel.
-The procedure also
+Avoid sun exposure for a few months after a TCA peel.
+The procedure also may cause

 Phenol is the strongest of the chemical solutions and produces a deep peel.
-A phenol
+Phenol

 Correct blotches caused by sun exposure, birth control pills, or aging

 Smooth out coarse wrinkles

 Should be used on your face only.
 Scarring may result if used on the neck or other

 Is not advised for people with darker skin

 May pose a risk for people with heart problems